HOL-Theorem-Prover/HOL/doc/next-release.md

 * `Holmake` has a new function, `wildcard` which allows expansion of “glob” patterns (*e.g.*, `*Script.sml`) into lists of matching filenames.

+* The standard pretty-printer now annotates constants with their types as well as variables.
+(Note that these annotations are typically only visible by using mouse-over tooltips in the emacs mode.)
+The annotation also includes the constant’s real name, in the form `thy$name`, making overloads easier to tell apart.

+    For example, this means that it is possible to have integers, reals and numbers all in scope, to write something like `MAP (+)`, and to then see what constants are involved by using the mouse.
+(See [Github issue #39](https://github.com/HOL-Theorem-Prover/HOL/issues/39).)

 Bugs fixed:
 -----------